AnupKumarPanwar/Rest-Emailing-API/README.md

 Step4 : Replace the  details
 Now change the line number 28, 19, 20 with the corresponding data that you obtained from the above steps.

+Now run the server with :
+			Node server.js

+Acces the API in the following format :
+			Host/email/verificationCode
+Eg:
+			Localhost/1anuppanwar@gmail.com/1234